 What do sore knees, ankle sprains, hip pain, joint stiffness, and lower back pain all have in common?

-When evaluating a patient with any of the above complaints, we almost always find an underlying balance deficit that was probably evident before the pain or injury was ever acknowledged.
+👉 When evaluating a patient with any of the above complaints, we almost always find an underlying balance deficit that was most likely present before the pain or injury was ever acknowledged.

 Are you feeling brave?
 Try this…